nyCloud/stack_edit_notes/SLAM/Study Notes - SLAM.md

 For a hat, we have:
 $$\hat a\hat a = aa^T - I \;\; and \;\; \hat a\hat a\hat a=-\hat a \;\; given \;\; |a| = 1$$

-From above equations, it will not be hard to
+From above equations, it will not be hard to derive that:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMzIyODQ2MiwzMzU5NDcyNTEsMTQ5ND
+eyJoaXN0b3J5IjpbLTEyNTMwNDQ3OCwzMzU5NDcyNTEsMTQ5ND
 QxNTE3NSwtMjU1MTU4MTUzLDIxMjMzMjc2MTQsMTc5NjA1NjU3
 NCwtOTc2MzQ0ODQwLDg1OTY3MjQ3MSwtMTc2ODgyNTcyNV19
 -->